maksimchudakov/sql-interview-prep/README.md

 # 🧠 SQL Mastery

-A curated collection of SQL interview problems solved from **LeetCode**, **StrataScratch**, and **DataLemur**.
+Systematic SQL interview preparation solving real problems from **LeetCode**, **DataLemur**, and **StrataScratch** — the same platforms used by top tech companies to screen Data Analyst candidates.

-Focused on analytical querying, joins, aggregations, window functions, and real-world business logic.
+Each solution includes problem context, approach explanation, and clean formatted SQL — built to reinforce understanding, not just pass tests.
 ---

 ## 📂 Repository Structure